xzhou110/lending_club_loans_default_prediction/README.md

 ### Result

 Negative outcomes are 7.6% of total outcomes.
 The model has an accuracy of 62.4%, and True Positive Rate of 72%.
-In another word, the model was able to decte 72% of 7.6% negative outcomes, with 28% undetected.
-Improvement area: the model tend to over-classify loans as neative coutcomes but actually are not.
+In another word, the model was able to detect 72% of 7.6% negative outcomes, with 28% undetected.
+Improvement area: the model tends to over-classify loan outcomes as negative outcomes but actually are not.

 Key indicators of negative outcomes were identified, such as high debt-to-income-ratio, low grade level assigned by lending club, and purposes of loan (consolidation).
-Lending Club Loans typically demand 8%+ intrest rate.
-Using high interest loan to consolidate dabt is not a financial sound decision and thus regarded as negative indicator.
+Lending Club Loans typically demand 8%+ interest rate.
+Using high interest loan to consolidate debt is not a financial-sound decision and thus regarded as negative indicator.

 ### Challenges and After Thoughts

-- Data Transformations
+Data Transformations

-1. Data has highly imblanced classess.
+1. Data has highly imbalanced classes.
 Positive outcomes are ~92% (~80K records) and negative outcomes are ~7% (~66K records).
-Undersampling techniques has been used to counter imblanced classsification
+Under-sampling techniques has been used to conquer imbalanced classification

 2. Lots of features are categorical in nature.
-Take a few has an example, purposes of loans, types of homownership, etc. The feautres were transformed to captured the informaiton
+Take a few has an example, purposes of loans, types of homeownerships, etc. The features were transformed to captured the information

-3. Transoforming features.
-Many features do not convey full picutre of specific loan when stand-alone.
+3. Transforming features.
+Many features do not convey loan-level information when read stand-alone.
 Take asset and debt level as an example.
-They can vary considerably from loan to loan, but may not provide full picture of the specifc loan.
-Transformation to debt-to-income ratios, and income-to-payment coverage ratios need to be applied to extact loan specific information.
+They convey borrower information and can vary considerably from loan to loans.
+In order to have them provide loan-level information, creative transformation is needed.
+We converted them to Debt-to-income ratios, and income-to-payment coverage ratios as a result.

-- Feature Engineering
+Feature Engineering

-The model itself takes 1-2 hours to run each iterations.
-Iterate through multiple rounds to select best features combinations.
+The model itself takes 1-2 hours to run for each iteration.
+Iterated through multiple rounds to select best features combinations.
 Increased level of feature transformation may not lead to better model performance.
-Had to revert back to earlier version to optimze model performance.
-Lesson learned: records of multiple iterations need to kept for more efficient features selectoin .
+Had to revert back to earlier version to optimize model performance.
+Lesson learned: need to keep records of multiple iterations for more efficient features selection and fine-tuning.